tomaszeman/Xunit.Extensions.Ordering/README.md

 [assembly: TestCollectionOrderer("Xunit.Extensions.Ordering.CollectionOrderer", "Xunit.Extensions.Ordering")]
 ```

-### Ordering test classes and cases
+### Ordering classes and cases

-Add `Order` Attribute to test classes and methods.
+Add `Order` attribute to test classes and methods.
 Tests are executed in ascending order.
 If no `Order` attribute is specified default 0 is assigned.
 Multiple `Order` attributes can have same value.
-Their execution order in this case is deterministic but unpredictible.
+Their execution order is in this case deterministic but unpredictible.

 ```csharp
 [Order(1)]